FAQ

 • Once you have competed at a competition for the first time, you will automatically have a WCA ID generated for you.
 This can then be linked to your WCA profile so that you may upload a picture if you wish, and also sign up for future competitions.

-We normally start trying to plan for competitions at least 4 months in advance.
-While there are different venues that are possible like conference rooms and event halls, we normally go for sports halls as they tend to be the most affordable.
-We are especially keen to find venues in bigger towns/cities with good transport links.
+For new venues, we begin planning at least 4 months in advance.
+While there are different possible venue types, we usually recommend sports halls as they tend to be the most affordable.
+We are especially interested in venues in bigger towns with good transport links.

-When contacting a venue for the first time, start by introducing yourself and the UKCA, and letting them know that we operate on a non-profit basis and all staff are volunteers.
-Then, you need to get the following information from them:
+When contacting a venue for the first time, start by introducing yourself and the UKCA, and letting them know that we are a non-profit, volunteer-run organisation.
+Then, get the following information from them:

-• Do they have sufficient tables?
+• Do they have sufficient furniture?
 As an approximate guide, this is 2x as many chairs and 1/3 as many tables as the competitor limit.

 • What is the total cost for this hire?

-For a standard competition, our competitor limit is between 100 and 250 people.
-We calculate our competitor limit by dividing the size in square metres by 4 and rounding down to the nearest 5.
-This means we are on the lookout for venues between 400sqm and 1000sqm, although we might consider venue sizes outside this.
+For a standard competition, our competitor limit is between 75 and 150 people.
+This is calculated by dividing the size in square metres by 4 and rounding down to the nearest 5, which means ideal venues are between 300sqm and 600sqm.

-To calculate the venue budget, take the size in square metres and multiply it by 5.
-This will be the maximum cost we can hire a venue for.
+To calculate the venue budget: If the venue is less than 440sqm, take the size in square metres and multiply it by 4.
+Otherwise, our maximum is around £1750.

-In certain desirable locations, particularly major cities, we may be able to help in ways like hiring in furniture externally or running the competition at a small loss.
+In some cases, we may be able to help in ways like hiring in furniture externally or running the competition at a small loss.
 So if you have found a venue that doesn’t quite fit all our requirements, send it in anyway and we will let you know if it is still possible or not!